 The biggest issues are a lack of solid proof that it works, a shortage of long-term safety data, and a complete absence of standardized treatment protocols.
 This means that what you get at one clinic can be vastly different from another, with no guarantee of quality or effectiveness.
 Before you invest your time, hope, and money into this treatment, you need to understand the real-world limitations and why it’s far from a sure thing.
 It's crucial to weigh the potential downsides against the marketing claims.

 Does It Actually Work?
-The Evidence Problem
+The Problem with the Proof

 The most straightforward question is also the hardest to answer: does stem cell therapy for arthritis actually work?
 Right now, there is simply not enough strong proof to say that it does.
 While some small studies and patient testimonials report pain relief, this isn't the same as rigorous scientific evidence.
 The improvements could be due to a placebo effect or the body's natural anti-inflammatory response to an injection.